vocascan/documentation/docs/vocascan-frontend/troubleshooting.md

 ### Wrong BASE_URL

-If you dont see any CORS errors, but a double `/api` in your requests, you set the wrong base URL.
-The base url should be without a ending `/` and without `/api`.
+If you don't see any CORS errors, but a double `/api` in your requests, you set the wrong base URL.
+The base url should be without an ending `/` and without `/api`.

 ![baseURL Error](../_media/images/base-url-error.png)